tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 var ar = qa<one two three four five>

-# Trailing comma to indicate it is a list and thus only one iteration
+# trailing comma to indicate it is a list and thus only one iteration
 for ar, { .say }
 # or
+.say for (ar,)
+# and not this otherwise you get something weird if what follows "," can be
+# evaluated by the for loop or compiler bails out if it does not make sense
 .say for ar,

 ---